hachmannlab/chemml/doc/CMLWInputFile.rst

     To keep track of inputs and outputs you have to assign a unique identification (ID) number to each token.
 This number can be any integer.
 The ChemML Wrapper will extract, and assign the sent output of one block to the received input of another block through these unique IDs.
-However the name of tokens are predefined by each block and can be found in the CMLWReference_.
+However the name of tokens are predefined by each block and can be found in the :ref:`ChemML_Wrapper_Reference`.
 To distinguish the send and receive actions you just need to switch the position of token and ID, in a way that:

     - to send: